 As is the case in Germany, Japan's structure of corporate governance is changing.
-For example, because of Japanese banks' continuing development as economic organizations, their role in the monitoring and control of managerial behavior and firm outcomes is less significant than in the past.131 Also, deregulation in the financial sector reduced the cost of mounting hostile takeovers.132 As such, deregulation facilitated more activity in Japan's market for corporate control, which was nonexistent in past years.133 Interestingly, however, recent research shows that CEOs of both public and private companies in Japan receive similar levels of compensation and their compensation is tied closely to observable performance goals.134 in China are young.
-In their early years, these markets were weak because of significant insider trading.
-However, research has shown that they have improved with stronger governance in recent years.135 The Chinese institutional environment is unique.
-While there has been a gradual decline in the equity held in state-owned enterprises and the number and percentage of private firms have grown, the state still dominates the strate-gies employed by most firms through direct or indirect controls.
+For example, because of Japanese banks' continuing development as economic organizations, their role in the monitoring and control of managerial behavior and firm outcomes is less significant than in the past.
+Also, deregulation in the financial sector reduced the cost of mounting hostile takeovers.
+As such, deregulation facilitated more activity in Japan's market for corporate control, which was nonexistent in past years.
+Interestingly, however, recent research shows that CEOs of both public and private companies in Japan receive similar levels of compensation and their compensation is tied closely to observable performance goals.